technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

 ### Task 4: Create the Real Estate Properties custom table

-There are 2 ways to create a new table.
-One is the conventional manual method and the next one is using Copilot.

-#### Task 4.1: Create the Real Estate Properties custom table using the Copilot

-#### Task 4.2: Create the Real Estate Properties custom table using the Copilot

 Follow these steps to create a new custom table in Dataverse for Real Estate Properties manually.